Heart Disease: How to Prevent It

 General information

-Work with your health care provider to lose weight, if needed, or to maintain a healthy weight.
+- Talk to your provider about losing weight if needed, or keeping a healthy weight.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.